chhenning/chhenning.github.io/docs/blog/posts/2025-12-22__00_test/index.md

 <!-- more -->

-1. Each post is it's own folder with a naming pattern `YYYY-MM-DD_TEXT`
+1. Each post is it's own folder with a naming pattern `YYYY-MM-DD_NUM_TEXT`

 2. All assets (like images) per post should go into the same folder.